verida/VIPs/VIPs/vip-10.md

 - `lat` (int): Latitude value multiplied by 10^8
 - `long` (int): Longitude value multiplied by 10^8
 - `numberslots` (int): The number of storage slots available on this storage node.
 Must be within the range of `MIN_SLOTS` and `MAX_SLOTS`.
+- `acceptFallbackSlots` (boolean): Indicates if this storage node is willing to accept data from nodes that are shutting down.
+- `status` (enum): [active, removing, removed].
+- `fallbackNodeAddress` (optional): Only specified when `status=removing`. `didAddress` of the storage node that is assigned to be the fallback storage node.

 ### Datacenter